mapbox/rio-merge-rgba/README.md

 ## What it it?

 `merge_rgba.py` is a CLI with nearly identical arguments to `rio merge`.
 They accomplish the same task, merging many rasters into one.
-The differences are in the implementation:

 ```
 $ python merge_rgba.py --help